BenIanGifford/scaling-pancake/README.md

 Moves the library file to /usr/lib so it can be imported from anywhere

-then if space is an issue everything else can be removed `rm -rv ./onion-gpio-sysfs-0.3 oniongpio.zip
+Then if space is an issue everything else can be removed with `rm -rv ./onion-gpio-sysfs-0.3 oniongpio.zip`